WHAT YOU CAN EXPECT FROM US!

 – Quick Tip: Treat toys/brain games can change your life! –

 Having the proper nutrition for your puppy is essential for the quality of life that you can provide.
 We don’t require for you to feed a certain food, but we are always happy to help you find a high quality food that will work best for your puppy.
-We try to stay away from any type of byproduct or meat meal and gear towards real ingredients.
+We try to stay away from any type of byproduct or meat meal and gear towards quality proteins.
 A lot of dog foods use peas, garbanzo beans, and lentils as fillers that are not the best for any dog breed.
 HUA Dalmatians should be kept on a diet low in amino acid purines and given large drinks of water throughout the day while LUA Dalmatians can eat and drink like any other breed of dog.
 Too learn more about the LUA Backcross Project, check out our page dedicated to Dr. Robert Schaible’s work!

 Dalmatians are naturally guard dogs and like to try to test their human parents when they start into adolescence, and sometimes before that time, to see what they can get away with.
 We do everything that we can to stop any type of resource guarding or behavioral issues as young puppies, but that will all need to be continued on with their new families as well, while the puppy is growing up and into adulthood just as you would with any breed of dog.
 This is called Conditioned Emotional Response (CER) and is very important to remember while socializing and raising puppies in general.
 The best way to describe this is if you just tell your dog to sit without teaching and conditioning them the basics first, they will be confused as to what you are wanting from them and the behavior that you are trying to create or prevent.
 The best book that we have found that we use for the puppies and suggest that every dog owner read, is Mine! by Jean Donaldson.
 We like it because the author is very good at explaining how dogs think as their brains work very differently than humans do.

 Although we understand that it is not for everyone, we require that you wait to spay/neuter your puppy until after they are 18 months old.
 We strongly believe that they need these hormones to grow properly and decrease the chances of major health issues.
-Please see our contract for more information regarding when to spay or neuter.

 If you have any questions or concerns about what we expect from you, please do not hesitate to get in contact with us.